mcaceresb/stata-shasum/README.md

 -----

-- I compile version 1.1.1 of OpenSSL; this plugin may not be compatible with the latest version 3.0; see #2 for more.
+- I compile version 1.1.1 of OpenSSL; this plugin may not be compatible with the latest version 3.0; see [issue #2](https://github.com/mcaceresb/stata-shasum/issues/2) for more.

 - If you have an older stata version (14.0 or earlier) then compile the Stata plugin using `make SPI=2.0`.